 - gallbladder and pancreatic functioning - we need bile secreted from gallbladder and digestive enzymes secreted from the pancreas to help us break down fats, proteins, and carbohydrates

 - decreases intestinal permeability and thus our vulnerability to “leaky gut” and all of its consequences including immune responses to food particles that make their way through the gut lining and into the bloodstream

-- controls blood sugar by way of fibers that inhibits liver gluconeogenesis (the generation of glucose from molecules that aren’t sugar) and thereby keeps our blood sugar from becoming elevated (which can have a number of consequences, including feeding microbes such as yeast and mold)
+- controls blood sugar by way of fibers that inhibits liver gluconeogenesis (the generation of glucose from molecules that aren’t sugar) and thereby keeps our blood sugar from becoming elevated (this can have a number of consequences, including feeding microbes such as yeast and mold)

 - impacts the microbiome by its impact on the ph (beyond the stomach)

 - impact on gut immune function (more on this below)